kimh/clojure-by-example/source/index.md

 <br>

-To apply a function to each element of collection, you use `map`.
+To apply a function to each element of collection, use `map`.

 ## Reduce